msgoat/iac-tf-aws-database-modules/README.md

-# Terraform module iac-tf-aws-databases-modules
+# Terraform module iac-tf-aws-database-modules

-Terraform module providing submodules to manage AWS databases.
+Terraform module providing submodules to manage AWS databases either as managed service or as deployments on AWS EKS

 > For training purposes only!